hashicorp/design-system/website/docs/components/app-header/partials/guidelines/guidelines.md

 In the Ember component, the controls (context switcher, help/user dropdown, etc) contained within the App Header will collapse automatically into a vertical menu that can be toggled open and closed with the Menu button.

-In Figma, we publish a separate Menu component for UI’s and prototypes for smaller viewports.
+In Figma, we publish a separate Menu component for UIs and prototypes for smaller viewports.

 ![Example of the App Header menu at smaller viewports](/assets/components/app-header/app-header-menu.png)